-The preparation of Plan's financial statements in conformity with U.S GAAP requires management to make certain estimates and assumptions that affect amounts reported in the Plan's financial statements.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect amounts reported in the Plan's financial statements.
 Actual results could differ from those estimates.